Confederate States Army: Desertion

 At many points during the war, and especially near the end, the Confederate armies were very poorly fed.
 At home their families were in worsening condition and faced starvation and the depredations of roving bands of marauders.
-Many soldiers went home temporarily ("Absent Without Official Leave") and quietly returned when their family problems had been resolved.
+Many soldiers went home temporarily (A.W.O.L. – "Absent Without Official Leave") and quietly returned when their family problems had been resolved.
 By September 1864, however, President Davis publicly admitted that two-thirds of the soldiers were absent, "most of them without leave".
 The problem escalated rapidly after that, and fewer and fewer men returned.
 Soldiers who were fighting in defense of their homes realized that they had to desert to fulfill that duty.
 Historian Mark Weitz argues that the official count of 103,400 deserters is too low.
 He concludes that most of the desertions came because the soldier felt he owed a higher duty to his own family than to the Confederacy.